ashish-jodha/ashish-jodha/README.md

 ### 🏡 Wanderlust

-A full-stack property rental platform built using Node.js, Express.js, MongoDB Atlas, Passport.js, and EJS.
+A full-stack property listing platform built using Node.js, Express.js, MongoDB Atlas, Passport.js, Cloudinary, and EJS.

 ### 🌤 React Weather App

-A modern weather application built with React and Tailwind CSS v4 featuring real-time forecasts, geocoding search, and responsive UI.
+A weather application built with React and Tailwind CSS v4 featuring real-time forecasts, geocoding search, and responsive UI.

 ### 🎟 React Lucky Lottery

-An interactive lottery ticket generator with dynamic winning logic, animations, and a glassmorphism UI.
+An interactive lottery ticket generator with dynamic winning logic and a glassmorphism-inspired interface.

 ### 😂 Joke Producer App

-A React-based joke application using a Joke API to fetch and display random jokes with a clean Tailwind CSS v4 interface.
+A React-based joke application that fetches and displays safe, random jokes using JokeAPI.

 ### 🎮 Simon Says Game